A Model for Line Absorption and Emission from Turbulent Mixing Layers: 1D Mixing Layer Models

 \subsection{Length Scales}

-Since $j_x \propto \dd x \propto \lambda$ from Eq.~\eqref{eqn:mflx}, $\lambda_{\rm D} \propto \sqrt{\kappa_0/(P^{2} \Lambda_0)} \propto \lambda_{\rm F}$, i.e. both the Field length $\lambda_{\rm F}$ (Eq.~\eqref{eqn:field_length}) and the diffusion length $\lambda_{\rm D}$ (Eq.~\eqref{eqn:diffusion_length}) share the same scalings with respect to $\kappa_0$, $\Lambda_0$, and the pressure $P$.
-Since any parameter changes rescale the solutions in regions A \& C identically, the temperature distribution ($\propto dx/d{\rm T}$) is {\it independent} of $\kappa_0$, $\Lambda_0$ and $P$, unless they change Da sufficiently to afffect the choice of $\kappa_{\rm eff}$ (see \S\ref{subsect:alphas}).
+In regions A and C, the temperature scale heights $\lambda_{\rm F},\lambda_{\rm D}$ are obtained by balancing conduction against cooling and enthalpy advection respectively (i.e., the second and third term of Eq.~\eqref{eqn:ODE}).
+Since there is no net heat flux into the TML ($\frac{\dd T}{\dd x}_{\pm \infty} = 0$), the latter two balance across the front as a whole, i.e. enthalpy advection balances cooling, giving Eq.~\eqref{eqn:mflx}, which gives $j_x \propto Q \propto (n^{2} \Lambda) \lambda$ at a given temperature.
+Substituting into Eq.~\eqref{eqn:diffusion_length}, this gives $\lambda_{\rm D} \propto \sqrt{\kappa_0/(n^{2} \Lambda_0)} \propto \lambda_{\rm F}$, where $\kappa_0$ and $\Lambda_0$ are constant prefactors multiplying $\kappa (T)$ and $\Lambda(T)$, i.e. both the Field length $\lambda_{\rm F}$ (Eq.~\eqref{eqn:field_length}) and the diffusion length $\lambda_{\rm D}$ (Eq.~\eqref{eqn:diffusion_length}) share the same scalings with respect to $\kappa_0$, $\Lambda_0$, and $P \propto n$ (at fixed $T$).
+Since varying any of these rescales the solutions in regions A and C identically, the temperature distribution ($\propto dx/dT$) is thus {\it independent} of $\kappa_0$, $\Lambda_0$ and $P$, unless they change Da sufficiently to affect the choice of $\kappa$ (see \S\ref{subsect:alphas}).
 This is verified numerically in Fig.~\ref{fig:magnitude}, where we show that the distribution remains unchanged whether we vary $\kappa_0$, $\Lambda_0$ or $P$.
 Thus, a change in isobaric cooling time or reduced conduction due to tangled B-fields does not affect the temperature PDF.
 While changes in the normalization of cooling or conduction processes do not affect the temperature PDF, changes in their temperature dependence (e.g., via metallicity for cooling) do, as we now discuss.